Esri/navigator-integration/README.md

 `startname`: Specifies the name of the start (optional).

 The `start` parameter includes either latitude and longitude coordinates, or a query formatted address.
-The `startname` parameter is optional (need to say this again?).

 The following example URL displays directions between Portland International Jetport and Hadlock Field: